 Only one permit for a van (or similar large capacity vehicle) and/or one permit for a trailer (to be towed by car) is allocated per household.

-Under permit T&Cs, your data may be shared with Local Authority Officers and other governmental organisations legally entitled to request the information we hold.
+Under permit Terms and Conditions, your data may be shared with Local Authority Officers and other governmental organisations legally entitled to request the information we hold.

 The following vehicles cannot access any recycling site if towing a trailer: vans, pick-ups, campervans or mini-buses.